Concession (politics): Gubernatorial elections

 Republican Jim Ross Lightfoot did not concede his loss in the 1998 Iowa gubernatorial election, won by Democrat Tom Vilsack.

 In the 2018 Georgia gubernatorial election, Democrat Stacey Abrams did not concede to Republican Brian Kemp, despite acknowledging him as governor-elect.
 Her refusal to concede has drawn comparisons to Trump's refusal to concede his loss in Georgia, though Abrams rejected such comparisons.

-In the 2022 Arizona gubernatorial election, Republican Kari Lake has refused to concede defeat to Democrat Katie Hobbs and has filed lawsuits against the state's largest county Maricopa, citing voting irregularities.
+In the 2022 Arizona gubernatorial election, Republican Kari Lake did not concede to Democrat Katie Hobbs and had filed lawsuits against the state's largest county Maricopa, citing voting irregularities.

 Senate elections

-After losing the 2017 United States Senate special election in Alabama, Republican Roy Moore refused concede defeat to Democrat Doug Jones.
+After losing the 2017 United States Senate special election in Alabama, Republican Roy Moore refused to concede defeat to Democrat Doug Jones.
 On December 27, 2017, Moore filed a lawsuit to block Jones from being certified as the winner of the race.
 However, the lawsuit was rejected by the Alabama Supreme Court, who declared Jones the winner.